How DC-Area Newsrooms Plan to Celebrate the Holidays During the Pandemic | Washingtonian (DC)

 NBCWashington/Telemundo 44/NBCSports Washington

-Proceedings will be virtual this year, Assistant News Director Matt Glassman says.
+The party will be virtual this year, Assistant News Director Matt Glassman says.
 One of the station’s traditions is a poem written by GM Jackie Bradford, “and she promises this year’s to be EPIC.”

 The New York Times